R&D Projects

 30 years of experience in process simulation and constant involvement in research and development projects to enhance technologies.

-The expertise and know-how of ProSim teams cover broad areas including thermodynamics, physico-chemical phenomena modeling, process simulation, energy integration, optimization techniques, numerical methods, software architecture or interface development.
+The expertise and know-how of Fives ProSim teams cover broad areas including thermodynamics, physico-chemical phenomena modeling, process simulation, energy integration, optimization techniques, numerical methods, software architecture or interface development.

 We guide you to efficiency